hapijs/yar/API.md

 ### Route Options
 You can also add these options on a route per route basis at `config.plugins.yar`:

-- `skip` - a boolean value which, if true, means no session with be attached to the request (defaults to false).
+- `skip` - a boolean value which, if true, means no session will be attached to the request (defaults to false).

 ### Methods